ICD-10 Codes Connector#

 Claude will:

-1. Use the Search Diagnosis by Description tool with “type 2 diabetes kidney”
+1. Use Search Codes with query=“type 2 diabetes kidney”, code_type=‘diagnosis’, search_by=‘description’

 2. Find relevant E11 codes with kidney (renal) complications